kierancondon/Sandbox/README.md

 # Sandbox
+#####What is in this sandbox?
-A portfolio of my iPython notebooks for learning and teaching various concepts
+A portfolio of my iPython notebooks for learning and teaching various concepts:

 * A demonstration of a Monte Carlo method to price vanilla call options using Python and the equality with the Black Scholes closed form solution.
 * A demonstration of Gradient Descent to execute a linear regression